siddharthrajaraja/Interview-Problems/Fenwick Trees/readme.md

 ## [Create Sorted Array through Instructions](https://leetcode.com/problems/create-sorted-array-through-instructions/)

     * Intution :
-        * Think of a brute force solution similar to A Counting Sort Algortim.
+        * Think of a brute force solution similar to A Counting Sort Algorithm.
         * Can you perform any sort of optimizations, may be including prefix sums?
         * Is this optimization the best solution?
         * Can you optimize it more implementing a Fenwick Tree?